 Looking for the best things to see and do in Banff in December?

 A white Christmas in the mountains is a dream for guests and a reality for locals in Banff.
 The quintessential Christmas destination comes alive with ice rinks, carolers, lights, and sleigh rides.
-Take a snowy sleigh ride from Banff’s Warner Stables, or jump on a full-day tour and spend the day enjoying Lake Louise’s winter wonderland.
+Take a snowy sleigh ride from Banff’s Warner Stables, skate on a frozen lake or fly down Alberta’s largest tube park.
 Sitting in a sleigh is romantic, warm, and cozy – and it’s even better behind trained sled dogs.
 Dogsledding and horse-drawn sleigh rides book up quick so reserve in advance to avoid disappointment!

 1. Take a snowy sleigh ride